kamilawniczak/SkyCast/README.md

-# UniChat Weather App
+# SkyCast Weather App

 ## Overview
-UniChat is a weather application that provides real-time weather updates.
+SkyCast is a weather application that provides real-time weather updates.
 It uses a variety of technologies and libraries to provide an interactive and user-friendly experience.

 ## Key Features
 - **Interactive Maps**: Using `leaflet` and `react-leaflet`, UniChat provides interactive maps for weather visualization.